Mixifyer/Mixifyer/README.md

 git push -u origin f/travis-deploy
 ```

-4. Make a Pull Request for the new branch, get it approved, and merge it into
+4. Make a Pull Request for the new branch, get it approved, and merge it inton
     the master branch.

 _**NOTE**_ that this script depends on your local `origin` Git remote matching